gtrapp/filmhub/README.md

 # In browser, navigate to generated URL (typically local host http://127.0.0.1:8000/)
 ```
 To navigate Title Vital Hub, use the app's NavBar.
-All pages (except the app's index page) requires the user to have an account with the application and be signed in (go to **Register** / **Log In)**.
-Title Vital Hub's default **Index** page displays a splash screen movie graphic image.
-The **Search Field**  allows users to search for titles, view details, bookmark titles, comment on them, and like other users' comments. **Top Rated** displays the user's bookmarked lists and provides links to other users' lists.  **Profile** page shows the logged-in user's movie list along with the number of followers and users they are following.
+All pages, except the index page, require users to have an account and be signed in (visit **Register** or **Log In)**.
+The default **Index** page features a splash screen with a movie graphic.
+The **Search Field** allows users to search for titles by keyword.
+Clicking on a movie poster takes users to the **Details** page, where they can view full information, bookmark titles, comment on them, and like other users' comments. **Top Rated** section displays the user’s bookmarked lists and links to other users' lists.
+Finally, the **Profile** page shows the logged-in user's movie list along with their number of followers and users they are following

 ## Backend